-If both hormone and HER2 tests are negative, the breast cancer is classified as triple-negative.
+If both hormone receptor and HER2 tests are negative, the breast cancer is classified as triple-negative.
 They tend to be more aggressive than other types of breast cancer, though experts aren't exactly sure why, and there are fewer targeted treatments.

 What Is the Best Treatment for Breast Cancer?

 Most breast-cancer treatment includes surgical removal of the tumor.
 But many people will need more care after that.
 The best combination of treatments for your breast cancer depends on the type and stage, and your own preferences.
 A lot of people consult with a team of different types of doctors including oncologists and breast surgeons before deciding what to do.

 Lumpectomy: Just the tumor and some of the tissue around it is taken out.
 This can be a good option for people with cancers that are small, relative to the breast and are not multiple within the breast.
 Many patients with spread to nodes may also be candidates.

 Mastectomy: All the breast tissue (and sometimes the nipple and/or skin of the breast) is removed.
 It’s often recommended when there are several areas of cancer in the breast, or when the tumor is very large compared to the amount of healthy breast tissue.

 Lymphadenectomy: Removal of some or all of the lymph nodes under the arm.
 This may be required if the tumor has spread beyond the breast itself.